vijaymarupudi/nvim-fzf-commands/README.md

   otherwise `find`)
 * Preview (using [`bat`](https://github.com/sharkdp/bat) if available,
   otherwise `head`)
-* Supports opening multi files
+* Supports opening multiple files
 * Can open files in the same window, in a [vertical] split, or in a new tab (`enter`, `ctrl-s`, `ctrl-v`, `ctrl-t`).